victorcouste/minikube-starburst-demo/README.md

 starburst_insights_url=$starburst_url'/ui/insights'
 ```

-If you want to connect to the cluster from a local client
+Run below command if you want to connect to the cluster from a local client

-New URL will be http://localhost:7080/ui/insights and JDBC URL jdbc:trino://localhost:7080
+The new URL will be http://localhost:7080/ui/insights and Jthe DBC URL **jdbc:trino://localhost:7080**

 ```
 kubectl port-forward service/starburst 7080:8080ÒÒ